 2014, the University of Memphis Tuba Ensemble released two CDs entitled Axis and Tuba Carols.

-Sanders has been a performer and clinician in Europe, Asia, and North and South America.
+Dr. Sanders has been a performer and clinician in Europe, Asia, and North and South

-Civic Orchestra, and the Jeunesse Musicales World Orchestra for their North American
+the Jeunesse Musicales World Orchestra for their North American and European tours.

-entitled The Hollywood Warm-Up.
-He has also been a featured clinician at the Washington
+and Concert’s International and been a featured clinician at the Washington D.C.
+Army

 Dr. Sanders holds degrees from the Interlochen Arts Academy, Indiana University, The